 Outdoor Behavioral Healthcare (OBHC)

 Outdoor Behavioral Healthcare (OBHC) is a unique way for consumers to participate in the therapy process.
-Adventure therapy sessions take place at a local park or other natural setting and include participation in a variety of outdoor activities (e.g., rambles, geocaching, low ropes elements, etc.).
+OBHC sessions take place at local parks or other natural setting and include participation in a variety of outdoor activities (e.g., camping, geocaching, low ropes elements, rambles, sailing, etc.).
 Time in nature provides an opportunity to Disconnect from the pressures and distractions that are common to daily life, participate in Quiet Introspection, Challenge existing norms and Expectations, learn New Skills, and experiment with Flexibility and adaptation.

 “Kids who do play outside are less likely to get sick, to be stressed or become aggressive, and are more adaptable to life’s unpredictable turns.”